-Any resident interested in serving on an advisory body is invited to complete an application form and submit it to the City Clerk's Department.
+Any resident interested in serving on an advisory body is invited to complete an application form and submit it to the City Clerk's Office.
 Applications remain on file for one year.
 When a vacancy occurs, it is publicized, and applications of persons interested in serving on the particular body are accepted.
-The applications will be forwarded to the City Council for action.
-Interviews are typically held prior to a Council Meeting with appointment made by the Council at the next consecutive meeting.
+The applications will be provided to the City Council for review.
+Interviews are typically held prior to a Council Meeting with appointment made by the Council a subsequent meeting, typically at the next consecutive meeting.

-Pursuant to the Maddy Act, a list of the City's commissions and appointments is posted at City Hall each year by December 31, and updated as vacancies occur and appointments are made.
+Pursuant to the Maddy Act, a list of the City's commissions and appointments is posted at City Hall each year by December 31 and updated as vacancies occur and appointments are made.